 - One pre-sequel and one spinoff later, we are very antsy with anticipation about the next game in the series.
-But while the first two games in the series were spaced at a convenient gap of three years (2009 and 2012 respectively for parts 1 and 2), it's been over four since the last game came out.
+But while the first two entries were spaced at a convenient gap of three years (2009 and 2012 respectively for parts 1 and 2), it’s been over four since the last game came out.
 So essentially, Borderlands 3 is late in arrival.
 But as it is with games, that is not always bad news.

 It is the question whether Borderlands 3 will happen at all, or if it will be the game that we’re all expecting to see, that worries us.
 To get to that, let’s take a look at all the proceedings surrounding the game up until now.